Land reform in South Vietnam

 Land reform in South Vietnam refers to reforms proposed by the United States and implemented by South Vietnam.
 Seeking to undermine the popularity of the communist Việt Minh's policies of land redistribution to poor peasants, the government of South Vietnam implemented their own land-redistribution policies during the Vietnam War.

-Early reforms enacted by the South Vietnamese government in the 1950s largely failed, as the ordinances prescribed by the government often attempted to directly undo the already-popular land reforms of the Việt Minh, requiring poor peasants to pay to acquire land that the communists had already given to them.
+Before division, Vietnamese emperor Bao Dai in 1953 responded to the Viet Minh program of land redistribution and rent reduction with a decree declaring that rents for land should not exceed 15 percent of the crop.
+Early reforms enacted by the South Vietnamese government after the division in the 1950s largely failed, as the ordinances prescribed by the government often attempted to directly undo the already-popular land reforms of the Việt Minh, requiring poor peasants to pay to acquire land that the communists had already given to them.
 During the 1960s, such programs were rendered defunct and unenforceable due to the South Vietnamese army's inability to control farmland territories against the Viet Cong.

 In the 1970s, South Vietnam implemented the "Land to the Tiller" reform with the aid of the United States.
 This program was more successful than earlier programs, and was almost entirely underwritten by the United States.
-The reform program was discontinued in 1975 following South Vietnam's defeat in the Vietnam War and the unification of Vietnam.
+The reform program was discontinued in 1975 following South Vietnam's defeat in the Vietnam War and the unification of Vietnam in 1976, which had renamed Saigon as "Ho Chi Minh City" to honor the leader of the Communist Party who declared the country's independence from France after World War II as the August General Uprising against not just the French, but also the Japanese who invaded Indochina back in 1940.